Income (& Wealth) Inequality in Singapore: Trends & Statistics (2023)

 With all this aid, income inequality has been reduced, as seen from the Gini coefficient.

-5) The Gini coefficient was 0.378 in 2022, the second lowest in a decade
+5) The Gini coefficient was 0.371 in 2023, the lowest in a decade

 Another way to measure income equality is the Gini coefficient.
 While there are many ways to compute this figure, Singapore mainly uses household income.